Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Skunks are omnivorous creatures; therefore, they can adapt to any diet.
 During summer and spring, most of their food consists of insects and small prey.

-When the food is scarce, they turn to eat plants.
-However, during colder months in winter, skunks have problems accessing food, and this is when they invade garbages and trash cans for food.
+When the food is scarce, they turn to eating plants.
+However, during winter, skunks can have problems accessing food, and this is when they invade trash cans for food.
+They tend to eat more during summer when there’s a lot of food, which helps sustain them and their young ones during the cold months.

-Since they have scavenger tendencies, their diet is very adaptable depending on seasons and availability.
+Since they have scavenger tendencies, their diet is adaptable depending on seasons and availability.
 Due to their size, they can only attack animals that are smaller than them.
-When they can’t find prey to kill, they have to survive on plants and, in worse case scenarios, edible foods from your garbage can.
+When they can’t find prey to kill, they have to survive on plants and in worse-case scenarios, edible foods from your garbage can.

 Insects and Small Animals